MJVL/Invoke-Rick/README.md

 For more fun, set this on auto-run through use of the registry, services, injecting into PowerShell modules, or more.

 **Disclaimer:** I'm not responsible if this annoys blue or any other end user.
-I do not have ownership over any referenced imgur images or URLs, use at your own risk!
+I do not claim ownership over any referenced images or URLs, use at your own risk!

 ## One-liner
 PowerShell